gitopsiq/terraform-azurerm-avm-res-documentdb-databaseaccount/examples/mongo/README.md

 <!-- BEGIN_TF_DOCS -->
-# Public restricted access example
+# Mongo API example

-This example deploys the module with public network access enabled, but restricted to specific IP addresses and subnets using service endpoints.
+This example shows the different possible configuration of the Mongo API.

 ```hcl
 terraform {